-All 3 tests must apply for districts to use the Capital Outlay codes in the Grants Management System.
+All 3 tests must apply for districts to use the Capital Outlay codes in GME.
 The Capital Outlay Codes are: 6731-6739

 Disclaimer for Charter Schools: All capital items with a unit cost of \$5000 or greater MUST be coded as 0190 in your budget and included on this Capital Outlay Worksheet (COW).